 How to Do Nothing.
 Edit Article Edited by Krystle C., Jack Herrick, Whichmonkey, Wes Platt and 138 others Do you need to carve time out of your day to be still?

 Unfortunately, there are none, that I know of.
 However, there are a ton of other great benefits.
+Now, let me first say that if you are a night owl, and that works for you, I think that’s great.
+Greet the day.
+How to Become an Early Riser Don’t make drastic changes.
 50 Tricks to Get Things Done Faster, Better, and More Easily - S. We all want to get stuff done, whether it’s the work we have to do so we can get on with what we want to do, or indeed, the projects we feel are our purpose in life.

 To that end, here’s a collection of 50 hacks, tips, tricks, and mnemonic devices I’ve collected that can help you work better.
 Most Important Tasks (MITs): At the start of each day (or the night before) highlight the three or four most important things you have to do in the coming day.
 Do them first.
 If you get nothing else accomplished aside from your MITs, you’ve still had a pretty productive day.Big Rocks: The big projects you’re working on at any given moment.
 Set aside time every day or week to move your big rocks forward.Inbox Zero: Decide what to do with every email you get, the moment you read it.
 7 Secrets of the Super Organized.
 A few years ago, my life was a mess.